wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

    * How to enforce annual rotation of keys

-## difference between Cloudtrail vs Cloudwatch
+## difference between CloudTrail vs Cloudwatch

-SSL communication from on-premise to ec2 including how legacy applications communicate when changing from an ELB to ALB
+SSL communication from on-premise to ec2 including how legacy applications communicate when changing from an ELB to ALB.

 ## S3 access

 Bucket ACL’s but know the difference between an ACL and Policy Cross-Account Access (S3)